arubique/stnd/tutorials/quick_start_guide/QUICK_START_GUIDE.md

   To run experiments on a cluster, see the [cluster guide](../cluster/CLUSTER.md).
 - `--conda_env`: Anaconda env to use when running the experiment.py.

+Upon running the command above the scheduler will:

+- Create an `experiments/` folder in the specified repo root to store experiment logs.
+- Use the repo in `$PROJECT_ROOT_PROVIDED_FOR_STUNED` to infer the current Git commit and compute code diffs for each run.

-The scheduler modifies `results.csv` in-place, and the updated table will look like `filled_results.csv` with all added columns and logged values:
+In addition to that the scheduler will modify `results.csv` in-place, and the updated table will look like `filled_results.csv` with all added columns and logged values:

 | path_to_default_config | path_to_main | whether_to_run | delta:initialization_type | delta:image/color | status | run_folder | job id | mean of latest tensor | walltime |
 |------------------------|--------------|----------------|---------------------------|-------------------|--------|------------|--------|---------------------|----------|